algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_app.CompiledTeal.md

 • **compiledHash**: `string`

-The has returned by the compiler
+The hash returned by the compiler

 #### Defined in